-He is presently an independent non-executive director of Caely Holdings Berhad which is a public company listed on the Main Market of Bursa Malaysia Securities Berhad.
-He is also the independent non-executive director of Mykris International Berhad.
+He is presently an independent non-executive director of Mykris International Berhad which is a public company listed on the LEAP Market of Bursa Malaysia Securities Berhad.

 He does not have any family relationship with any director and/or major shareholder of AHB, nor has he any conflict of interest with AHB.
 He has not been convicted of any offences other than traffic offences within the past five (5) years and has not been imposed of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.